jeffsponaugle/Mathpub-/A252768/README.md

 By Fermat, g^k mod q depends only on k mod (q − 1), so S_k ≡ S_k′ (mod q)
 whenever k ≡ k′ (mod q − 1).
 Once S₁ and S₂ are prime, no later S_k is divisible by 3 (odd k ≡ S₁, even k ≡ S₂ mod 3), S₅ ≡ S₁ and S₆ ≡ S₂ (mod 5), S₇ ≡ S₁ (mod 7), and so on.
+The boost for S_k is
+B_k = Π q/(q−1) over the primes 3 ≤ q ≤ k, and the per-k pass rate
+B_k·2/ln S_k(p) with S_k(p) ≈ 0.8^(k−1)·k!·p·(ln p)^(k−1) matches the measured
-This is why a(n) grows more slowly than independent conditions would suggest: empirically each extra k costs a factor of only about 8–12 in the count of qualifying primes (see the depth table above), and S_k(p) ~ k!·p·(ln p)^(k−1) makes the per-k prime probability ~2·c_k/ln S_k(p) shrink only slowly with p.
+rates within a few percent (see the estimate section).
+This is why a(n) grows more slowly than independent conditions would suggest: each extra k costs a factor of only 12–16 in the count of qualifying primes, and the pass rate shrinks only slowly with p.

 ## Verification